jarmoni/hsp-spec/README.md

 # Byte Order

 The byte-order of all key-fields MUST be Big-Endian.
-Byte-order of payload-fields MAY be defined by the application.
+Byte-order of payload-fields are defined by the application.

 # Signedness